luyl/react-native-wechat/README.md

 #### SendMessageToWX.Resp

 Receive result for shareToTimeline and shareToSession
     - errCode {int} be 0 if auth successed.
     - errStr {String} Error message if any error occured.

+#### SendPay.Resp

+Receive result for sendPayRequest
+    - errCode {int} be 0 if auth successed.
+    - errStr {String} Error message if any error occured.